28 BLM caves are closed due to the threat of White Nose Syndrome:

 How is White-Nose Syndrome Spread?

-Cave to Humans to Bats - Aspects of the geographic spread suggest that humans may transmit WNS from infected sites to clean sites.
+Cave/Abandoned Mine-to-Humans-to-Bats: Aspects of the geographic spread suggest that humans can transmit WNS from infected sites to clean sites.
+Both the U.S. Geological Survey and the New York State Department of Environmental Conservation have isolated fungal spores on equipment and clothing after exiting a contaminated cave.
 This kind of spread is most likely occurring from clothing and equipment that are not properly cleaned and decontaminated between sites.
 Formal testing of human-spread WNS is ongoing.
 Because of the devastating effects of WNS, it is critical that people assume responsibility for the potential spread of WNS.

 Does White-Nose Syndrome pose a risk to human health?

-WNS is in caves and mines that have been visited by hundreds of people during the past five years, yet there have been no reported illnesses attributable to it.
-However, because scientists are still learning about WNS, we do not know if there is a risk to humans from contact with affected bats, and we cannot advise you about human health risk.
+WNS is in caves and mines that have been visited by hundreds of people during the past six years, yet there have been no reported human illnesses attributable to it.
+However, because scientists are still learning about WNS, we do not know if there is a risk to humans from contact with affected bats, and we cannot advise you about human health risks.